noah-nuebling/mf-xcloc-editor/README.md

 - I decided against AI translation, when I started working on the new localization system for Mac Mouse Fix in 2024, partly because I thought building the system would be way easier and I could just use Xcode's built-in tooling for everything, but also because I thought the quality of the translations would not be as good.
 - Despite these pros, if I did this again, I may have went with AI translation.
 I probably would have had the AI translate everything from English to German (a language that I speak) and then tweak the instructions and localizer hints until the AI produces the same German translations that I would have written.
 I think once the AI can translate very well into one language, it can probably translate into other languages at the same quality.
 I haven't tested  of these ideas, though.
 -->

-### Example

-See how this is used for the Mac Mouse Fix project [here](https://redirect.macmousefix.com/?target=mmf-localization-contribution).

 ### Other Caveats